taehyounpark/queryosity/docs/home/design.md

 ## Promises

-- **Coherent interface.** Higher-level languages have myriad of libraries available to do columnar data analysis intuitively, e.g. "DataFrame".
+- **Clear syntax.** Higher-level languages have myriad of libraries available to do columnar data analysis intuitively, e.g. "DataFrame".
 The syntax used here aims to achieve a similar level of abstraction in its own way, referred to as "DataFlow" here.
-- **Customizable and flexible.**  Instead, users implement any datasets and outputs as they like.
-The interface allows for arbitrary inputs, execution, and output.
+- **Interface-only.** No implementation of a data formats or aggregation output is provided out-of-the-box.
+Instead, the interface allows defining operations with arbitrary inputs, execution, and outputs as needed.
 - **Non-proliferative workflow.** Often times, small changes to an analysis need to be explored.
 How many times has CTRL+C/V been used to copy an entire analysis, made minute changes, and re-process the dataset?
 With built-in handling of "systematic variations", such changes can be performed and retrieved simultaneously.
 - **Computational efficiency.** All operations within the dataset processing is performed at most once per-entry, only when needed.
 All systematic variations are processed at once.
 The dataset processing is multithreaded for thread-safe plugins.